windmill-labs/windmilldocs/blog/2023-02-06-flow-triage-bot/index.md

 unlisted: true
 ---

-# Build an issue triage bot flow
+# Build an Issue Triage Bot Flow

 In this tutorial, we'll use Windmill to build a bot that automatically labels new issues created in one or more GitHub repositories.